isolver/ECEM13_PyET/source/index.rst

 ================

  * **Jon Peirce** created PsychoPy.
 He's never used an eye-tracker!
  * **Sol Simpson** was Director of Operations for SR Research Ltd, and has been contributing to PsychoPy for about a year.
-He's never used PsychoPy's Experiment Builder!
+He's a PsychoPy *Coder*, and has never used PsychoPy's Experiment Builder!
  * **Michael MacAskill** is a long-standing user/contributor to PsychoPy and eye-tracking studies.
 He's never used Sol's ioHub!

 Schedule